Odonata: Life cycle

 Odonates are aquatic or semi-aquatic as juveniles.
-Thus, adults are most often seen near bodies of water and are frequently described as aquatic insects.
-However, many species range far from water.
-They are carnivorous (or more specifically insectivorous) throughout their life, mostly feeding on smaller insects.
+Adults are most often seen near bodies of water and are frequently described as aquatic, but the adults of many species range far from water.
+They are insectivorous throughout their lives, mostly feeding on smaller insects.

 Male Odonata have complex genitalia, different from those found in other insects.
 These include grasping cerci at the tip of the abdomen for holding the female, and a secondary set of copulatory organs located between the second and third abdominal segment in which the spermatozoa are stored after being produced by the primary genitals— whose external opening is known as the genital pore, on the ninth abdominal segment.
 This process is called intra-male sperm translocation (ST).
 Because the male copulatory organ has evolved independently from that in other insects, it has been suggested the stem-group dragonflies had external sperm transfer.
 To mate, the male claspers grasps the female by the thorax (Zygoptera) or head (Anisoptera) while the female bends her abdomen so that her own genitalia can be grasped by the copulatory organ holding the sperm.
 This is known as the "wheel" position.
 In Anisoptera, males often mate while flying, lifting the females in the air, which typically last from a couple of seconds to a minute or two, whereas the males in Zygoptera mate while perched.
 They might even move to different spots during the mating process, which can make it last longer, anywhere between five and ten minutes.
 Male Odonata are very competitive when it comes to mating that in some species, the males use the cerci located at the tip of the abdomen to remove the sperm of a rival male's from the female and put in his own.

 Eggs are laid in water or on vegetation near water or wet places, and hatch to produce pronymphs which live off the nutrients that were in the egg.
 They then develop into instars with approximately 9–14 molts that are (in most species) voracious predators on other aquatic organisms, including small fishes.
 The nymphs grow and molt, usually in dusk or dawn, into the flying teneral immature adults, whose color is not yet developed.
 These transform into reproductive adults.